College of Southern Maryland

 A. Salaries for tenure track faculty positions are based upon placement in rank which is done by the academic deans.

-To view the salary table for 10 month faculty click here.
+To view the salary table for 10- and 12-month faculty click here.

 Q. How is placement in rank for faculty determined?